google/exposure-notifications-internals/en-risks-and-mitigations-faq.md

     *   Signal strength can be assumed to be invariant between adjacent frames and can therefore also be used to link sources across frames.

+For the sake of transparency, we note that this issue was confirmed on a subset of Android devices globally.
+These issues likely resulted from how certain OEMs have implemented Bluetooth since, for the reasons noted above, the [Android Compatibility Definition Document](https://source.android.com/compatibility/10/android-10-cdd#7_4_3_bluetooth) (CDD) does not require rotation in sync.
+After extensive testing, a change to EN has nevertheless been rolled out that removes this opportunity for device-specific misbehavior with respect to EN for all devices.
+The RPI is now set to a globally fixed value for a small number of BLE frames surrounding the RPI rollover.

+As noted above, Google Play’s policies forbid the malicious use of BLE scanning, and Play’s rigorous review processes are designed to detect it.
+Any app found to be explicitly capturing BLE RPIs will be removed.

 ### Linking diagnosis keys through export file analysis